 - Session Timeout: Allows the user to set a specific time limit (1-20 min.) on inactivity that will close the Web Server connection.
-If there is no activity between the PC and the Web Server for the specified time limit, the connection will close. - © Enable Web Server Function: Select this box to enable/disable Web Server Function > See bullet above. - (d) Mobile Function: Enables Remote Access which allows the CPU Data Remote Monitor App to monitor the selected tags. - (a) Password Option: Allows the user to set a password for access to the Web Server. - ♦ Enter an account name and password of up to a combination of 16 numbers and characters (can include special characters).
+If there is no activity between the PC and the Web Server for the specified time limit, the connection will close. - Control Con - Mobile Function: Enables Remote Access which allows the CPU Data Remote Monitor App to monitor the selected tags. - (e) Password Option: Allows the user to set a password for access to the Web Server. - Enter an account name and password of up to a combination of 16 numbers and characters (can include special characters).